 How Long Can Capital Losses Be Carried Over In Australia?

+Have you just sold an investment property in Australia from abroad as an Aussie expat?
+We hope you made a profit!
 But there might be a situation in which you made a loss and are wondering what the implications are for capital gains taxes.
 Because if you have made a loss, you might be wondering “how long can capital losses be carried over in Australia?”

 So, if you have made a capital loss as an expat or resident, you’ll find out the critical facts on this topic in this article!